 Searchers use these specialty sites to ferret out in-depth information that’s not immediately available in Google’s search results.
 What’s also helpful is the fact that these specialty sites rank high in Google’s local search.
-We’ve published several comprehensive guides you can use to improve your review portfolio and local search rankings; take a look.
+We’ve published several comprehensive guides you can use to improve your Google reviews and your distributed review portfolio and local search rankings; take a look.

 How to improve your visibility in local search